UniJEPA: Enhancing Robot Policy via Unified Continuous and Discrete Representation Learning: Methodology

 where $A^\tau_t = (1-\tau)\epsilon + \tau A_t$ denotes the interpolated actions at step $\tau$, and $\epsilon \sim \mathcal{N}(0, I)$.

 In this action training stage, we also jointly optimize the generation expert by predicting the future observation states $c_{1:n}$, yielding the following objective:

-\subsection{IMPLEMENTATION DETAILS}
+\subsection{Implementation Details}

-\textbf{Model Setting. } UniCoD employs Paligemma \cite{beyer2024paligemma} as the VLM expert.
+\textbf{Model Setting. } UniJEPA employs Paligemma \cite{beyer2024paligemma} as the VLM expert.
 For future observation encoding, we experiment with SigLIP \cite{tschannen2025siglip}, DINOv3 \cite{simeoni2025dinov3}, and direct pixel-level prediction.
 Considering the information flow across modalities, we adopt a block-wise masking mechanism in the MoT attention: within each modality, bidirectional attention is applied, while across modalities a causal mask is enforced following the order of image, language, image prediction, state information, and action.
+UniJEPA comprises 2.9B parameters, including a 2.3B VLM, 0.3B generation expert, and 0.3B action expert.
+Although the additional experts introduce extra parameters, they only increase the pre-training overhead and do not lead to higher inference latency.

 \textbf{Pre-training Data. } In the pretraining stage, we utilize three categories of data to acquire joint text–image representations: (1) 320k robot videos paired with fine-grained subtask descriptions and overall task instructions, which yield VQA and TI2E data for the generation–understanding task; (2) 870k robot and human operation videos accompanied by task instructions, which are used as TI2E data; and (3) 560k generic vision–language question answering data, employed for co-training to preserve the fundamental capabilities of the VLM.
 In the action modeling stage, we exclusively adopt VLA data collected in both simulation and real-world robotic environments.
 Further details regarding the datasets are provided in Appendix \ref{sec:app-predata}.